The Human Truth Foundation

 Health:

 Australia does relatively well in encouraging good health, compared to many other countries.
-Australia comes in the best 20 in its average life expectancy11 (the highest in Australasia) and in its food aid and health contributions and WHO compliance33 (the lowest in Australasia).
-It does better than average when it comes to its suicide rate34 (the best in Australasia), its adolescent birth rate24 (the best in Australasia) and in its fertility rate14 (the lowest in Australasia).
-But, things could still be better.
-Australia does worse than average when it comes to its immunizations take-up35, its smoking rate36 (the highest in Australasia) and in its alcohol consumption rate37 (amongst the highest in Australasia).
-The number of overweight adults has increased by 14% during the past 40 years.
+Australia comes in the best 20 in its average life expectancy11 (the highest in Australasia) and in its food aid and health contributions and WHO compliance32 (the best in Australasia).
+It does better than average in its suicide rate33 (the best in Australasia), its adolescent birth rate24 (the best in Australasia) and in its fertility rate14.
+But, things still need to improve in Australia.
+Australia does worse than average in its immunizations take-up34, its smoking rate35 (the worst in Australasia) and in its alcohol consumption rate36 (one of the highest in Australasia).
+The number of overweight adults has increased by 14% over the last 40 years.
+Life expectancy in Australia in the 1990s and later 2010s was amongst the top 10 in the world.
+It improved by +6.1yrs in the 30 years from 1990, less than the global average of +7.9yrs.
+Australia's peak fertility rate was 3.54 in 1961.

 Years11